 ► Once you've successfully applied for payrolling benefits, you must write to your employees to let them know what this means for them.

 ► At the end of each tax year, and before 1 June, you must write to your employees again to provide them with:

 👉 Details of the benefits you have payrolled

 👉 Details of benefits you have not payrolled

 👉 Any benefits that have been payrolled for optional remuneration

 PayFit and PBIK

 Payrolling benefits on PayFit is straightforward.
 All that is required is for the toggle to be activated.
-Once this has been done, the benefits can be added on the app and subsequently payrolled.
+Once this has been done, the benefits can be added to the app and subsequently payrolled.

 Interested in finding out more about how PayFit can help support your payroll processes?
-Then why not book a demo with one of our product specialists today?
+Why not book a demo with one of our product specialists today?